lukemorgan9/Cyclistic-Case-Study/README.md

 1. Offer discounted seasonal memberships and/or weekend memberships.
 2. Promote the cost benefits of membership for longer journeys.
 3. Advertise memberships at tourist sites and encourage users to use Cyclistic for their morning commute by promoting the cost, health and environmental benefits.

+Further research into the behaviors of individual riders would yield more useful insights for the marketing team to devise future marketing strategies.

 ### Thank you for taking the time to read my Case Study.